-In cases where a student develops symptoms of COVID-19 while at school, we will contact the student’s parent or guardian to pick up the child immediately, and contact the local Public Health Unit for further direction.
+In cases where a student develops symptoms of COVID-19 while at school, we will contact the student’s parent or guardian to pick up the child immediately, and contact York Region Public Health for further direction.

 All household contacts of symptomatic individuals are required to quarantine.
-Therefore, any child enrolled in any program, any student, or any staff with a member of their household who has new or worsening symptoms of COVID-19 must stay at home.
+Therefore, any child enrolled in any program, any student, or any staff (unless fully vaccinated) with a member of their household who has new or worsening symptoms of COVID-19 must stay at home.